Open access and available facilities

 The Open Lab gives Open Lab fellows access to GSK drug discovery, pre-clinical expertise, capabilities and the benefits of working as part of a project team.

-This bold and flexible approach has positioned the Open Lab as a dynamic research hub for diseases of the developing world, helping to stimulate innovative research that could ultimately result in the discovery and development of new medicines.
+This bold and flexible approach has positioned the Open Lab as a dynamic research hub for endemic infectious diseases, helping to stimulate innovative research that could ultimately result in the discovery and development of new medicines.

 The Open Lab provides access to: